 The Momentum Music Fund has 4 deadlines a year.
-The next deadline is Monday 5th November at 6pm.
-We aim to communicate back to all applicants with a decision within 8 weeks.
+The next deadline is January 28th, 2019.
+We aim to communicate results back to all applicants with a decision within 8 weeks of a deadline passing.
 All our funding decisions for Momentum are made by an expert group panelists.

 Support for Artist Managers

 Many applications are made by artist managers on behalf of individual artists and bands.
 Artist managers make a significant contribution in terms of planning, managing and implementing planned Momentum projects.

 Since launching in 2013, PRS Foundation has found that in many cases artist managers are contributing financially to ensure a project goes ahead.
 We expect and plan for this trend to continue, particularly where established managers and large management companies are involved.